-transposed A logical scalar indicating whether x is transposed (i.e., rows are cells).
+transposed A logical scalar indicating whether x is transposed (i.e., rows are cells). subset.row See ?"scran-gene-selection".

-See ?"scran-gene-selection".
 Only used when transposed=FALSE.

-BSPARAM A BiocSingularParam object specifying the algorithm to use for PCA, if d is not assay.type A string specifying which assay values to use.
+BSPARAM A BiocSingularParam object specifying the algorithm to use for PCA, if d is not use.dimred A string specifying whether existing values in reducedDims(x) should be used.